Time Series Image Registration

 Now set the ROI file you just created into the edge-matching panel above.

 Note: registration using edge matching is experimental.
-We would
+We would welcome feedback about the usefulness of this functionality.

 You can see plots of the registration transform parameters found by